sissyliberation/nlpclass-fall2013/site/syllabus.md

 With respect to content, the goal of this course is to give the student an appreciation for the broad research topics currently being pursued in the field of computational linguistics.
 By the end of the course, the student should be able to

 * identify and discuss the characteristics of different NLP techniques
-* identify and discuss the characteristics of different machine learning techniques used in NLP
+* identify and discuss the characteristics of machine learning techniques used in NLP
 * implement a naive Bayes classifier
 * implement a hidden Markov model for part-of-speech tagging
 * understand what constitutes a probabilistic language model and understand the difference in assumptions between different types of such models (e.g. bag-of-words, n-gram, HMM, topic model)